 The most common errors in structural drawings.
-Structural plans are the main source of information for any builder, since they show the dimensions of the elements, their location and construction specifications.
-Now, what happens if there is an error in them?
-I will dedicate this post to talk about some errors that can occur in the plans and their repercussions on the site.
+Structural plans are the main source of information for any builder since they show dimensions, location, and construction specifications.
+What happens if there is an error in them?
+This post is dedicated to talking about some errors that can occur in the plans and the repercussions on the construction site.

 What is the function of blueprints in an architectural project, and what are their characteristics?

 Within the planning and structuring of a construction project, there are several stages that must be carefully followed in order to achieve the pre-established results.
-Therefore, one of the most important elements when carrying out a construction project are the architectural drawings.
+One of the most important elements when carrying out a construction project is the architectural drawings.

-These graphics are part of the documentation of a project – as are the digital files and database of a BIM project.
-In essence, plans are the graphical representation of a project in its architectural, technical, construction, regulatory and ownership aspects.
-Hence, they are a vital piece for the correct performance of the design, construction, operation and legal definition of an architectural project.
+These graphics are part of the documentation of a project, similar to the digital files and database of a BIM project.
+In essence, plans are the graphical representation of a project in its architectural, technical, construction, regulatory, and ownership aspects.
+They are vital to the correct performance of the design, construction, operation, and legal definition of an architectural project.

-Years ago, architectural plans were limited to freehand technical drawings, and were even considered by many as works of art due to the time and materials used to highlight even the smallest detail.
-Now, the constant technological innovation forces architects to evolve day by day to adapt to the changes demanded by the disciplinary field of architecture.
-Therefore, new tools such as computer design and all that it encompasses make their place in the field.
+Years ago, architectural plans were limited to freehand technical drawings.
+They were even considered by many as works of art due to the time and materials used to highlight even the smallest detail.
+Now, constant technological innovation forces architects to evolve day by day to adapt to the changes demanded within their field.
+New tools such as computer design and all that it encompasses have become established in the architectural field.

-The new means of architectural design entail a new scenario and a broader and more complex project scope.
-That is, they offer more technologically advanced methods for the creation of complex structures that are constructively feasible and of high quality.
+The new means of architectural design entails a broader and more complex project scope.
+That is, they offer more technologically advanced methods for the creation of higher quality complex structures.

-A blueprint usually contains a lot of information, so much that at first glance it is difficult to notice anything missing.
-But any missing information can cause delays in the execution of a project.
+A blueprint usually contains a lot of information.
+In fact, it contains so much that at first glance it is difficult to notice anything missing.
+However, any missing information can cause delays in the execution of a project.

 As an example, just imagine that the structural plan for level “X” of a housing project is missing a dimension.

-Without this dimension, the length of a beam cannot be accurately determined, which would delay the assembly of the formwork and the pouring of concrete throughout the level.
+Without this dimension, the length of a beam cannot be accurately determined.
+This would delay the assembly of the formwork and the pouring of concrete throughout the level.

-When that happens, the only way to fix this is to contact the designer to request an adjusted site plan, and then wait for it to be received by the construction manager before proceeding.
-It seems like a simple problem, but any delay on site generates costs, no matter how small.
+When that happens, the only way to fix this is to contact the designer to request an adjusted site plan.
+There is then a waiting period for it to be received by the construction manager before proceeding.
+It seems like a simple problem, but any delay on a construction site generates costs, no matter how small.

-A building project requires the participation of multiple multidisciplinary teams (architects, structural, electrical, mechanical, hydraulic engineers, and more) who must provide their specifications and designs in drawings to be read and executed on site.
+A building project requires the participation of multiple multidisciplinary teams (architects, structural specialists, electricians, mechanics, hydraulic engineers, and more) who must provide their specifications and designs in drawings to be read and executed on-site.

-However, if there was no prior coordination between 2 or more of these teams, inconsistencies may occur, such as a sewage pipe going through a slab and not the duct that the architect had foreseen in his project.
+However, if there is no prior coordination between these teams, inconsistencies may occur.
+One example is a sewage pipe going through a slab and not the duct that the architect had foreseen in his project.

-The most common errors in structural drawings.
-This seems to be similar to the first error, but it is not.
+Lack of detail is the most common error in structural drawings.
+It seems to be similar to missing information, but it is not.

-In reality, this error arises because some architects or engineers avoid elaborating specifications or additional details.
-Many times because they want to save time, or because they consider that it can be solved on site.
+In reality, this error arises because some architects or engineers avoid elaborating on specifications or additional details.
+Many times this is because they want to save time or because they figure it can be solved onsite.

-It is this type of error that haunts designers and catches them off guard, since the only solution to this problem is to elaborate the detail, investing time in a project that was thought to be complete and not investing it in new projects.
+It is this type of error that haunts designers and catches them off guard.
+The only solution to this problem is to elaborate on the details, investing more time in a project that was thought to be complete.

 Of course, the first thing you should check is that the plan is scaled.
-That is to say, that you can measure and make checks on it.
+That is to say, you can measure things accurately and make necessary checks.

-A proportionate floor plan can make you assume that the house is bigger than it is.
-Although this is not really a design flaw, for you it can be a huge mistake when it comes to telling you to buy a house.
+A disproportionate floor plan can make you assume that a house is bigger than it is.
+Although this is not really a design flaw, it can be a huge mistake when it comes to buying a house.

 Remember that measurements are necessary to know if you are on the right track.

-The furniture in a floor plan not only makes it look nicer, but it will really show you if the space left is enough.
+The furniture in a floor plan not only makes it look nicer, but it will really show you if the space is sufficient.

-A floor plan may look very nice on paper, but if you don’t study it and review it well, mistakes may only show up after you move in.
+A floor plan may look very nice on paper, but if you don’t study it and review it well, mistakes may only show up after you start work.